 There are two forms; one for three and four year olds and another for Free For 2 recipients.
 Please make sure you complete the right one!
 There are some guidance notes to help you on our useful information page.

-This Government scheme was introduced in April 2017.
-The basic idea is that you open a savings account with the Government and for every £800 you deposit, the Government will add £200.
-The maximum they will contribute is £2,000 per year.
+This very valuable Government scheme was introduced in April 2017.
+The basic idea is that you open a savings account with the Government and for every £800 you deposit, the Government will add £200; you then pay us from your account.
+You can open an account as soon as your child is born and start saving straight away!
+You can save any amount you like and parents, friends and anyone else can contribute, but the maximum the Government will contribute is £2,000 per year.

 If you open a Childcare Service Account you will be offered a Tax-

 This scheme is no longer open to new entrants.
 The scheme closed on 4 October 2018.
 You can keep getting vouchers or directly contracted childcare as long as:

 There’s all sorts of help with funding.
 MoneySavingExpert.com gives a good overview.